 Ring-tailed Lemurs have leapt into action and are settling into their new home in Lemur Island at Melbourne Zoo!

 The Ring-tailed Lemur is a native species to the Island of Madagascar off the coast of Africa and is found on the island’s southern regions.
-It is here that the Ring-tailed Lemur lives within a wide variety of environments, ranging anywhere from the lowland forests to the savanna and even rocky cannons.
+It is here that the Ring-tailed Lemur lives within a wide variety of environments, ranging anywhere from the lowland forests to the savanna and even rocky canyons.

 Ring-tailed Lemurs are largely herbivores, enjoying a variety of leaves and fruits but on occasion have been known to eat the odd insect.